Up to MISCONCEPTIONS | SCIENCE HOBBYIST

 • Starlight (coherence leng 1000s KM)

-A perfect pointsource gives perfectly coherent light, while a wide source gives the least coherent light.
-Turn the idea backwards: if we start out with perfectly coherent light, but then we send it through a frosted screen, the light remains monochromatic but it becomes incoherent.
-Hey, I see that we can actually buy incoherent-izer opto devices.
-They're just a rotating frosted screen with a little motor (since an unmoving frosted screen still leaves a small bit of micro-scale coherence or "laser speckle."
+A perfect ideal pointsource gives perfectly coherent light, while a wide diffuse source gives the least coherent light.
+Turn the idea backwards: if we start out with perfectly coherent laser light, but then we send it through a frosted screen, the light remains just as monochromatic, but it becomes incoherent.
+Hey, I noticed that we can actually buy an incoherent-izer, an opto device for our optical bench.
+They're just a rotating frosted screen with a little motor (since an unmoving frosted screen still leaves a small bit of micro-scale coherence or "laser speckle.")

 NO JPEG YET